axonops/axonops-config-automation/README.md

 make validate
 ```

+> *NOTE:* the environment variable AXONOPS_CLUSTER is optional.
+> If the variable is missing, all clusters in the ORG will be selected.

 ### Validating the YAML configurations

 To validate the format of the configurations files, first, ensure you installed [Virtualenv](#Virtualenv) or [Pipenv](#Pipenv), then run: